TianweiOwenLi/change-os-guide/readme.md

 (TODO)

 # Environments
-Note that many path exports are in '.zshrc'.
+Note that some path exports are in '.zshrc'.

 Also,